99ltaylor/Accessio/README.md

 <h3>Solution</h3>

 Accessio will develop NLP datasets for Jamaican Patois.
-For the first time, people with disabilities, who speak Jamaican Patois as their first language, will also be able to access assistive technologies using their native language.
+For the first time, people with disabilities, who speak Jamaican Patois will also be able to access assistive technologies their native language.

 Accessio is an open-source web app that can be used on smartphones or web browsers.
-See ‘Technology’ below for more details.
+See ‘The Tech’ for more details.

 <h3>Landscape</h3>